-In the Industrial segment, Varex competes with other OEM suppliers, such as General Electric, Toshiba Medical Systems Corporation, Nuctech Company Limited ("Nuctech") and Comet AG.
-While there are other manufacturers of low-energy X-ray tubes and digital flat panel detectors for specialized and niche industrial applications, Varex's products are designed for a broad range of applications in inspection, analysis, and testing.
-In the high-energy market, Varex competes against technologies from Nuctech, Siemens AG, and Foton Ltd., whose X-ray sources are used in applications that include cargo and container scanning, border security, aerospace applications, castings and pressure vessel inspections.
+In the low-energy market of the Industrial segment, we compete with other OEM suppliers, such as General Electric, Canon, Nuctech Company Limited ("Nuctech") and Comet AG.
+While there are other manufacturers of low-energy X-ray tubes and digital detectors for specialized and niche industrial applications, our products are designed for a broad range of applications in inspection, analysis, and testing.
+In the high-energy market, we compete against technologies from Nuctech, Siemens AG, and Foton Ltd., whose X-ray sources are used in applications that include cargo and container scanning, border security, aerospace applications, castings and pressure vessel inspections.